9-8-7-6/chili/README.md

 # chili
-Software for detecting illegal or unauthorized computer access
+Software for detecting illegal or unauthorized computer access, currently only for **Linux**